julianbieber/artifical_bike_racing/README.md

 ## Jupyter notebook
 We provide a docker image you can run to interact with the game from a jupyter notebook.
+You should mount the clients directory of this repository into the container.
+You can then find the notebooks under `http://127.0.0.1:8888/lab/tree/opt/clients/basic.ipynb` and `http://127.0.0.1:8888/lab/tree/opt/clients/pygad.ipynb`.
 ```
 docker run --rm --net host -v $(pwd)/clients:/opt/clients:Z --name racing julianbieber/artificial-bike-racing:latest
 ```